 I know this information can cause a panic for most people.
 When I was healing my own body, I panicked, too.
 All I could think was, “what else is left for me to eat?”.
 There are a lot of great alternatives to the bad foods listed above, and thankfully for the internet, there are hundreds of recipes out there.

 For more extreme cases of strep, it might take a little more effort on your end than simply cutting out the above foods.
-There are certain supplements that might be necessary, as well as some other changes that need to be made to your daily diet and routines.
-The strep bacteria is a stubborn bacteria that can take up to 18 months to completely clear out of the body.
-However, starting out by cutting out the foods above will be a great start and you’ll begin seeing improvement from this alone.
+There are certain supplements that might be necessary, as well as some other changes that need to be made to your daily lifestyle routines.
+The bacteria is a stubborn one that can take up to 18 months to completely clear out of your body.
+However, cutting out the foods above will be a great start and you’ll begin seeing dramatic improvements from this alone.